 Also, puppy growth is not linear.
 They grow in spurts and stages.
 When your puppy looks full-grown, he will still be developing ‘inside’ as his bones and muscles reach full strength.
 This is why nutrition is so important.

 When to feed a puppy solid food

 A healthy puppy may burn as many as three times more calories than an adult dog.
-So puppo needs to get plenty of easily digestible, nutritious food to keep him growing up strong.
-He needs high quality proteins, vitamin D, and minerals such as calcium, phosphorus, magnesium, zinc, and iron.
+So puppies should eat plenty of easily digestible, nutritious foods to keep them growing up strong.
+They need high quality proteins, vitamin D, and minerals such as calcium, phosphorus, magnesium, zinc, and iron.

 A puppy will leave his mother’s teat after 6-8 weeks.
 But he may already have sampled solid food from his mum’s food bowl or elsewhere, from as early as 3-4 weeks old.